Bose Elementary students visit UW-Parkside, learn about local environmental topics

-From examining worms, listening to read-aloud stories, lessons on local soil and more, Bose students traveled to different stations around the library learned about composting, soil composition, environmental runoff and pollination to take back to school for their own pollinator patch, which was planted last fall.
+From examining worms, listening to stories, lessons on local soil and more, Bose students traveled to different stations around the library to learn about composting, soil composition, environmental runoff and pollination to take back to school to help them with Bose’s own pollinator patch, which was planted last fall.

 A pollinator patch is a plot of land planted with vegetation, typically native plants, to promote pollination in an environment.
 They are planted in an effort to attract pollinators, such as birds, bees, bats, beetles, moths butterflies and other animals that spread pollen from one plant to another, which aid in the process of plant growth used to supply food.